- We focus on what has worked for 10,000+ patients & medical research.

 - Give the Epsom salts 20-30 minutes to soften up your skin.

 - Have a health care professional or someone supervising the process.

-- It is very easy to accidentally push it into the skin.
+- It is effortless to push it into the skin accidentally.

-- If the glass did not puncture through the skin, it should loosen and come out mostly on its own.
+- If the glass did not puncture through the skin, it should loosen and come out mostly independently.

-- If the glass did penetrate through the skin and into the subcutaneous fat, it will be very difficulty to remove.
+- If the glass penetrates through the skin and into the subcutaneous fat, it would be difficult to remove.

 Step three: Removing Glass Home Remedies:

 These include using a piece of cotton with some castor oil or glue on the end of the Q-tip.